stewartsmith/drizzle/plugin/auth_http/docs/index.rst

 HTTP Authentication
 ===================

-:program:`auth_http` is an authentication plugin that authenticates connections using web-based HTTP authentication through a URL.
+:program:`auth_http` is an :doc:`/administration/authorization` plugin that authenticates connections using web-based HTTP authentication through a URL.
+When :program:`drizzled` is started with  ``--plugin-add=auth_http``, the http based authorization plugin is loaded.
+To enable the plugin, it is required to provide the server url against which the authentication is being made using ``--auth-http.url=<server url>``.
+The authetication server url can be dynamically changed using ``SET GLOBAL auth_http_url="<new server url>"``.
 A web server is required to provide authentication.
 For example, see Apache's documentation for `Authentication, Authorization and Access Control <http://httpd.apache.org/docs/2.0/howto/auth.html>`_.
 Currently, SSL connections are not supported.